SHARE

 Paris hotels where to stay everyday parisian

 You may not spend much time in your hotel room, but you will want something clean and safe.
-There are tons of options in the city of Paris with all different budget ranges.
+There are many options in the city of Paris and different budget ranges.
 A bad stay can make or break a first trip anywhere.
 I have a full list of favorite hotels in Paris that I recommend to readers and friends.
 I prefer boutique hotels over larger hotels.

 Try Berthillon Ice Cream on Ʈle St Louis.